-We have audited the annual accounts of K/S Mecura Hannover City for the financial year 1 January to 31 December 2018, which comprise accounting policies used, profit and loss account, balance sheet and notes.
+We have audited the annual accounts of K/S Mecura Hannover City for the financial year 1 January to 31 December 2020, which comprise profit and loss account, balance sheet, statement of changes in equity, notes and accounting policies.
 The annual accounts are prepared in accordance with the Danish Financial Statements Act.

-In our opinion, the annual accounts give a true and fair view of the company's assets, liabilities and financial position at 31 December 2018 and of the results of the company's operations for the financial year 1 January to 31 December 2018 in accordance with the Danish Financial Statements Act.
+In our opinion, the annual accounts give a true and fair view of the company's assets, liabilities and financial position at 31 December 2020 and of the results of the company's operations for the financial year 1 January to 31 December 2020 in accordance with the Danish Financial Statements Act.